adlarkin/simple_ECM/README.md

 ```
 .
 ├── CMakeLists.txt
 ├── Components.hpp      # Defines components that can be assigned to entities
+├── each_benchmark.cc   # Benchmark test for ECM::Each
 ├── Ecm.hpp             # The entity component manager (ECM)
 ├── LICENSE
 ├── main.cc             # A demo of how to use the ECM
 ├── README.md
 ├── Types.hh            # Defines fundamental types like Entity and ComponentTypeId
 └── View.hpp            # View implementation (used by the ECM)
 ```

 ## Usage